Looking for the best ground turkey recipes? From sloppy joes to tacos to lasagna, these easy dishes are just the ticket!

 Serve hot with plenty of sweet chili sauce.

-But these incredible Greek burgers are anything but boring.
+These incredible Greek burgers are anything but boring.

 Full of garlic, olives, feta, spinach, and oregano, they will make your meal even without added extras.